GoblinArchives/LiminalHorror/Liminal Horror System/Combat.md

 The game typically plays without strict time accounting.
 If timing is necessary, use 10 second rounds to keep track.
 A **round** is comprised of character turns.
 During each turn all actions, attacks, and movements take place simultaneously.

 ### Actions
 On their turn a character may move up to 40ft and take up to one action.
-This may be *casting a spell*, *attacking*, making a *second move*, or some other *combat maneuver*.
+This may be casting a spell, attacking, making a second move, or some other combat maneuver.

 Players state what actions they will take before rolling dice.
 If they attempt something risky, the Warden will call for a save from the appropriate party.